 The answer to this question is yes; the scorpion body does collect UV light and transforms it into blue-green wavelengths.
-These signals can also be passed into the brain through nerves that are spread throughout the body of a scorpion.
+These signals can also be passed into the brain through nerves spread throughout a scorpion’s body.

 If this is true, then the whole scorpion glow can boost the surface area of its eye, and the entire scorpion would be one big eye.

-Hopefully, by now, you must have understood how the scorpion glows at night and for what reasons.
-Though there are still some questions regarding their authenticity, the given reasons are still pretty valid as they have been stated by known scientists and researchers.
-We can conclude by saying that scorpions glow in the dark as they contain two specific fluorescent substances.
+Hopefully, you must have understood how the scorpion glows at night and for what reasons.
+Though there are still some questions regarding their authenticity, the given reasons are still valid, as known scientists and researchers have stated.
+We can conclude that scorpions glow in the dark as they contain two specific fluorescent substances.